Electoral district of Light: History

-A redistribution prior to the 2002 election pushed Light further into the outer Adelaide suburbs, paring back the margin from a fairly safe 6.3 percent to an extremely marginal 1.1 percent.
-At the 2002 election, Liberal incumbent Malcolm Buckby picked up a small swing in his favour and retained the electorate even as the Liberals lost government.
-In 2006 Tony Piccolo became the second Labor member to win the electorate, and the first Labor member for the electorate in 62 years.
+A redistribution prior to the 2002 election pushed Light further into the outer northern Adelaide suburbs, paring back the margin from a fairly safe 6.3 percent to an extremely marginal 1.1 percent.
+At the 2002 election, Liberal incumbent Malcolm Buckby defeated Labor's Annette Hurley, the Deputy Leader of the Opposition, who attempted to change seat from Napier, by picking up a small swing in his favour and retained the electorate even as the Liberals lost government.

+In 2006 Tony Piccolo became the second Labor member to win the electorate when he defeated the incumbent of 13 years Malcolm Buckby, and the first Labor member for the electorate in 62 years.
 At the 2010 election he increased his margin against the statewide trend and decades of voting patterns in the seat, and became the first Labor member to be re-elected to Light.
 His victory was one of two that allowed Labor to hold onto a narrow majority despite losing the two-party vote.

 A redistribution prior to the 2014 election reduced Labor's margin significantly from 5.3 percent to 2.8 percent, but Labor again retained the electorate with an unchanged margin.
 After a redistribution slightly increased the Labor margin to 5.4 percent, Piccolo retained the seat in 2018 with a healthy swing of almost six percent, enough to make Light a fairly safe Labor seat (and just on the edge of being safe).
 This came even as Labor lost government, marking only the second time that the conservatives won government without holding Light.